SNOUK DESIGN NOTES BLOG

 -

-We initially struggled a lot with onboarding our players into the many systems we had in our level design, and we also struggled with creating a cohesive progression for the vertical slice execution.
+We initially struggled to onboard players on our game systems, and we also struggled to create a cohesive progression for the vertical slice execution.

-To be honest we didn't have much clue on how to get this right in the beginning.
-We kept on iterating on our level design and progression until we noticed a change with our fresh playtests, where players actively began engaging with all of the 1-hour vertical slice content in one go ready for more.
+To be honest, we didn't have any clue on how to get this right in the beginning.
+We kept on iterating on our level design and progression until we noticed a change with our playtests.
+At one point, players actively began engaging with all of the 1-hour vertical slice content in one go ready for more.

 I personally believe things could have been much better, but this is where I realized experience matters.
-You can't just go and create the best games out there.
+You can't just start and create the best game out there.
 They can only be crafted by planning, iteration, and determination.

 In our final days, many industry professionals came in to take a look at our end result, and potentially judge if we failed on the project or not.
-To make the project presentable, we made lots of marketing material like - budget planning, competitor benchmarks, teasers, trailers, pitch presentations, and physical pamphlets and booklets for making our project stand out among others.
+To make the project presentable, we made lots of marketing material like - budget planning, competitor benchmarks, teasers, trailers, pitch presentations, and physical pamphlets and booklets to make our project stand out among others.

 The project in the end was highly appreciated for the amount of content it had, and the quality of execution as compared to regular student projects.